Rats In Cavity Walls

 Redundant drainage is very common in older properties.
 Some tradesmen just don’t know what rats are capable of and try to block disused pipes and gullies with plywood, rubble or DPM strips.

-Rodents make short work of these materials and ultimately come up under floors where the rats living in the sewer make this new space their home.
+Rodents make short work of these materials and ultimately come up under floors, where the rats living in the sewer make this new space their home.

 Damaged Drains

-Over the course of time, many changes can occur within and around a building that causes pipes to fail or become displaced, providing gaps and larger openings for rats to explore and exploit, sometimes in huge numbers.
+Over the course of time, many changes can occur within and around a building that cause pipes to fail or become displaced, providing gaps and larger openings for rats to explore and exploit, sometimes in huge numbers.

 Do You Need A Drain Survey?